The Graduate School Handbook

 Changes to the current edition of The Graduate School Handbook include:

-- Clarified appropriate timing for thesis and dissertation enrollments, as well as announced that the correction for all thesis and dissertation courses to be similarly named following university guidelines and fixed at 3.0 credit hours will go into effect fall 2014.
+- Provided confirmation that the correction for all thesis and dissertation courses to be similarly named following university guidelines and fixed at 3.0 credit hours will go into effect fall 2014.

 - Updates links and included new campus policies developed in the past year.